-To fully capitalize on the potential of the prolific Rajasthan block, Cairn India has planned a substantial program of sustenance and growth projects through FY14-17.
+To capitalize on the potential of our resources, Cairn India has regular plans to implement sustenance and growth projects.
 Some of these projects have long execution timelines, have interdependencies, and are brown-field involving tie-ins with existing facilities.
-To successfully execute the work programme, the Company will have to rely on multiple equipment and services providers and construction contractors.
-The Project sites are across a wider geographic area within Rajasthan.
+To successfully execute the work programme, the Company has to rely on multiple equipment and services providers and construction contractors.
 Ensuring the delivery of services and equipment as per schedule, of the right quality and cost, managing security of men and materials at remote sites, and ensuring all compliances are met, could pose a potential challenge.
-Slippages in any of these aspects could have an adverse impact on project execution, and consequently on operational and financial performance.